mitchharpur/openshift-console-debugging/docs/debugging/installing-go.md

   ```sh
   go version # should print the go version
   ```
-  The output should display something similar to what is shown below, depending on the platform
+  The output should display something similar to what is shown below, depending on the platform and version installed.
-  - mac
+  - Mac
   ![go version mac](images/go-version.jpg)
-  - fedora
+  - Fedora
   ![go version linux](images/go-version-linux.jpg)

   ## 2. Verify that $GOPATH is set to a valid location